 Stargate Universe: the Eli/Chloe ship was already on life support by Season Two, but the arrival of Ginn put the nail in the coffin.

 Star Trek: Enterprise: During the first couple of seasons all signs pointed towards a ship between Captain Archer and T'Pol, until the third season when all of a sudden the ship turned into one between T'Pol and Trip Tucker.
 (Made all the more frustrating for A/T shippers by the fact the third season also features "Twilight", an episode in which T'Pol devotes her life to caring for Archer after he is infected by memory-deleting parasites.)

 With the series finale bringing back the idea of a T'Pol/Archer pairing.

 Kamen Rider Den-O appeared to have quite a bit of ship tease between Ryotaro and Hana, until Hana's actress left the show and the character reverted to her ten-year-old self, "Kohana."
 However, Ryotaro/Hana remained popular in fandom until the reveal that Hana was Ryotaro's niece; fans jumped ship abruptly.

 Kamen Rider Kabuto has a similar example whereby Tendou was commonly shipped with Hiyori, until the show revealed that she is actually a Worm based on his sister.
-Whatever shippers were left after that ( since she's technically just a copy of his sister, not the actual one) drifted away or jumped ship after the God Speed Love movie made her the girlfriend and later wife of Kagami.
+Whatever shippers were left after that ( since she's technically just a copy of his sister, not the actual one) drifted away or jumped ship when the show began to lean towards Kagami/Hiyori (and they got married in the AU God Speed Love movie.)

 Yet another example happened in Kamen Rider Double with the reveal that Philip and Wakana are brother and sister, causing a lot of their fans to jump ship.
 The same happened to Shotaro/Akiko, which mostly died out after Akiko fell in love with and married Terui.